bbleds/m-data-management/README.md

 This is a simple node/express boilerplate project that includes basic auth via username and password with a mongo database.

-For this to work right out of the box, all you need to do is clone, npm install, and set your mongodb url in server/app/config/database.js.
+For this to work right out of the box, all you need to do is clone, npm install, and set your mongodb url in server.js in place of dbConf.url.